winyim/Flu-Workflow-Beginner-Friendly/README.md

 sudo apt-get install tmux
 ```

-Before we enter our tmux environment, we can copy the provided tmux configuration for better shortcuts to our `$HOME` directory.
+Before we enter our tmux environment, we can copy the custom tmux configuration from this repository for better shortcuts to our `$HOME` directory.

 ```bash
 cp {path_to_config}/.tmux.conf ~/